No passwords, No popups, No cost

 thumbs up signThank you the kind words, Peter!

-A quick aside -- some people just love working on their boats; they are happy as clams, with a beer can in one hand, scraper in the other, day after day.
+A quick aside -- some people just love working on their boats; they are happy as clams with a beer can in one hand and a scraper in the other, day after day.
 I ask on boating forums where I can get something done, and these folks will not tell me, instead they bend my ear about how I can do it myself.
-They don't comprehend that some of us scrape our boat only out of necessity, that we hate this stuff, and our only interest is in getting it over with.
+They don't comprehend that some of us scrape our boat only out of necessity, that we hate this stuff, and our only interest is in getting it repaired.

-Maybe part of the "friction" here is that someone will say they're trying to electroplate something and I may read into it that they just want the darn thing plated, but aren't familiar with the fact that plating jobshops are readily available to do it for them.
-Meanwhile enthusiasts who enjoy hobby plating believe that the person wants to electroplate it themselves and we are stomping on their joy :-)
+Maybe part of the "friction" here is that someone will say they're trying to electroplate something and I may read into it that they just want the darn thing plated and aren't familiar with the fact that plating jobshops are readily available to do it for them.
+Meanwhile enthusiasts who enjoy hobby plating believe that the person would love to electroplate it themselves and we are stomping on their joy :-)

-I especially appreciate your posting because it implies that you didn't particularly like the idea of electroplating yourself -- you tried it to save money.
+I especially appreciate your posting because it implies that you didn't particularly like the idea of electroplating yourself -- you did it to try to save money.

 Ted Mooney, finishing.com